laradock/laradock/README.md

 <a name="features"></a>
 ### Features

-- Easy switch between PHP versions: 7.0 - 5.6 - 5.5 ...
+- Easy switch between PHP versions: 7.0, 5.6, 5.5...
-- Choose your favorite database engine: MySQL - Postgres - Redis ...
+- Choose your favorite database engine: MySQL, Postgres, MariaDB...
-- Run your own combination of software's: Memcached - MariaDB ...
+- Run your own combination of software's: Memcached, HHVM, Beanstalkd...
-- Every software runs on a separate container: PHP-FPM - NGINX ...
+- Every software runs on a separate container: PHP-FPM, NGINX, PHP-CLI...
 - Easy to customize any container, with simple edit to the `dockerfile`.
 - All Images extends from an official base Image.
 (Trusted base Images).
 - Pre-configured Nginx for Laravel.